The Schonmann projection as a g-measure-, how Gibbsian is it?: Introduction

 The peculiar property of this 2D$\rightarrow$1D projection is the following.
-Consider a square box $V_{M}$ of size $2M$ with $(-)$ boundary condition, where additionally we put the $(+)$ boundary condition on two segments:
+Consider a square box $V_{M}\subset\mathbb{Z}^{2}$ of size $2M$ with $(-)$ boundary condition, where additionally we put the $(+)$ boundary condition on two segments of the $x$-axis: